Boron nitride nanotube: Properties and potential applications

 Electrical and field emission properties of BN nanotubes can be tuned by doping with gold atoms via sputtering of gold on the nanotubes.
 Doping rare-earth atoms of europium turns a BN nanotube into a phosphor material emitting visible light under electron excitation.
 Quantum dots formed from 3 nm gold particles spaced across the nanotubes exhibit the properties of field-effect transistors at room temperature.

 Like BN fibers, boron nitride nanotubes show promise for aerospace applications where integration of boron and in particular the light isotope of boron (10B) into structural materials improves both their strength and their radiation-shielding properties; the improvement is due to strong neutron absorption by 10B.
-Such 10BN materials are of particular theoretical value as composite structural materials in future manned interplanetary spacecraft, where absorption-shielding from cosmic ray spallation neutrons is expected to be a particular asset in light construction materials.
+Such 10BN materials are of particular theoretical value as composite structural materials in future crewed interplanetary spacecraft, where absorption-shielding from cosmic ray spallation neutrons is expected to be a particular asset in light construction materials.

+Due to Boron Nitride Nanotubes' stability in both oceanic and atmospheric conditions up to 800 °C, they are used in high-temperature applications such as thermal protection systems.
+BNTT mat shields large crafts from high aerothermal flux during atmospheric entry, descent, and landing.
+BNTTs are also beneficial for turbines or engines operating in high-temperature environments.

-Toxicological investigations on BNNTs in vivo and invitro showed low toxicity and in general, an enhanced chemical inertia, favoring its biocompatibility.
+Toxicological investigations on BNNTs in vivo and in vitro showed low toxicity and in general, an enhanced chemical inertia, favoring its biocompatibility.
 Although not overtly toxic, the source of toxicity appears to be from the shape and the amount of BNNT/Impurities present.
 This was confirmed by a study that showed with increasing purity of BNNT a minor increase in toxicity.
 Their use in the biomedical field was suggested both as nanocarriers and as nanotransducers.
 BN nanotubes have also shown potential in certain cancer treatments.